Students must complete their own application.

 - Your grade (out of 100) through the last marking period in any Advanced Placement courses you are currently taking.
 These are NOT prerequisites for ARISE.

-- If you are selected for a first round interview and lab tour, you must bring official copies of your high school transcript and any exam results you reported.
-We strongly recommend that you obtain this documentation, both in hard copy and electronic formats, as soon as possible.
+- If you are invited for a final round interview, you must bring official copies of your high school transcript and any exam results you reported at that time.
+We strongly recommend that you obtain these, both in paper copy and electronic formats, as soon as possible.

 3 – Preferred Area of STEM Research

-- Please use the links provided with the lab placement descriptions to explore more about the faculty, their labs and research projects.
+- Use the links provided with the lab descriptions to explore more about the faculty, their labs and research projects.
 You will find this helpful in writing your essay.

-At the conclusion of the second round interviews, you will have one more chance to rank your preferences for specific lab placements (among those with which you interviewed).
-Interviewers will rank their preferences for interviewees.
-Placement offers will be made to individual applicants based on the highest possible match between your preference for a lab and a lab’s preference for you.
-(The Center reserve the right to adjust the final list of placement offers to account for overall applicant and lab personnel rankings and to meet other Program objectives).
-This list will be released to you on or around May 5, 2016.
+After the final round of interviews, you will have another chance to re-rank labs based on your preferences for specific lab placements.
+Lab researchers will rank their preferences for interviewees, as well.
+Placement offers will be made based on the highest match between your preference for a lab and a lab’s preference for you.
+The Center reserves the right to adjust the final list of placement offers to account for overall applicant and lab personnel rankings and to meet other Program objectives.
+Placement and wait list offers will be released to you on or around May 12, 2017.

 4 – Two Recommendations

-- The application requires two recommendations from adults who know you.
-They can not be a member of your family or someone you live with.
-You will need the correct spelling of their full name and an email address that they check regularly in order for us to send them a recommendation form.
+- The application requires two online recommendations from adults who know you and who can comment on your abilities and strengths.
+The recommenders can not be a member of your family or someone you live with.
+You will need the correct spelling of their full name and an email address that they check regularly in order for us to send them an online recommendation form.

 - One of the recommendations must be from someone with knowledge of your academic record, work ethic, and interest in STEM.
 Select a teacher, assistant principal or principal.